SarahTamayao/GroupProject---UBFinder/README.md

 **Optional Nice-to-have Stories**

-- [ ] Users can authenticate using their UBIT information
+- [X] Users can authenticate using their USERNAME & Password information
 - [ ] Users can favorite locations to pin them to the top of their page
 - [ ] Users can click on a live map to locate each spot
 - [ ] Users can view pictures of each spot